Member Spotlight: Darla Morrow

 What has been the most significant challenge of your teaching career?

-not return to campus following spring break in 2020.
+That would probably be continuing to teach during COVID.
+My district, like the rest of Texas, did not return to campus following spring break in 2020.
 However, our instruction time did not stop.
 The learning curve during the months to follow was exhausting.
 Teaching over Zoom incorporated more brain muscles and internet bandwidth than we could muster most days.

 In the fall, as we returned to the classroom, we taught with masks or clear shields, but it inhibited our ability to teach letter sounds.
 The toughest issue was perhaps trying to instruct a student who did not return for in-person instruction and had little to no internet service.
 In order to make any progress with his instruction, we conducted lessons over the phone.
 It certainly was not ideal, nor recommended within normal instruction, but it’s what it took to serve his deficits.